meshahid973/localitfy/README.md

 localitfy is still early, so some stuff may break.

-right now I am focusing on making the app feel smooth, clean, stable, and actually nice to use before adding too many random features.
+right now I am focusing on making the app feel smooth and cleaner.

 nooo buggs this time... surely...